aimms/documentation/webui/application-settings.rst

 A Workflow is a progression of steps (tasks, events, interactions) that comprise a work/business process and create or add value to the organization's activities.

-The Workflow Panel helps guide the user through the defined set of steps in a specific workflow.
+The Workflow Panel guides the user through the defined set of steps in a specific workflow.
 It also gives the user the flexibility to enter or leave a workflow at any step of the process.
 The user can also navigate between workflows not restricting them to only one workflow at a given time.

 The workflow has states for each step that indicate to a user which steps can be accessed and which cannot.
 Data states help indicate which steps are complete, incomplete or in an error state.